 Complete Streets Technical Assistance

-Through North Jersey Transportation Planning Authority’s (NJTPA) Complete Streets Technical Assistance Program, Sustainable Jersey is collaborating with the Alan M. Voorhees Transportation Center (VTC) at Rutgers University to provide planning level technical assistance services to municipalities for a specific project related to advancing a complete streets initiative in their communities.
-The program is made possible through NJTPA’s federal funding from the U.S. Department of Transportation.
-No direct funding to municipalities is provided.
-Participants are selected through a competitive application process.
+Through North Jersey Transportation Planning Authority’s (NJTPA) Complete Streets Technical Assistance Program, Sustainable Jersey has collaborated with the Alan M. Voorhees Transportation Center (VTC) at Rutgers University to provide planning level technical assistance services to municipalities for a specific project related to advancing a complete streets initiative in their communities.
+The program was made possible through NJTPA’s federal funding from the U.S. Department of Transportation.
+No direct funding to municipalities was provided.
+Participants were selected through a competitive application process.
 Eligible applicants included municipal governments within the thirteen (13) counties that comprise the NJTPA region – Bergen, Essex, Hudson, Hunterdon, Middlesex, Monmouth, Morris, Ocean, Passaic, Somerset, Sussex, Union and Warren.

 Complete streets are streets designed for all users, all modes of transportation and all ability levels.
 They balance the needs of drivers, pedestrians, bicyclists, transit riders, emergency responders and goods movement based on local context.
 Click on the image below to access the Streets for Everyone video.
 This 3-minute public education video explains the benefits of complete streets in New Jersey and was recently completed as part of the Complete Streets Technical Assistance Program.

 Video file available upon request by contacting email@example.com